 - Group therapy – This type of therapy encourages clients to gather and share their individual stories and experiences relating to treatment and recovery.
 This method may be very effective because it fosters a deep sense of connection and belonging among clients.
 It also gives people opportunities to hear other individuals’ stories so they no longer feel alone and isolated.

 - Dual diagnosis treatment — This type of treatment program offers treatment for the effects of substance abuse and also for other co-occurring conditions, such as mental illnesses.
-If clients are diagnosed with co-occurring mental conditions, their treatment programs will be geared at simultaneously treating their mental illness and their addictions.
+If clients are diagnosed with co-occurring mental conditions, their treatment programs will be geared at simultaneously treating their mental illnesses and their addictions.

 Aside from these treatment programs, other treatment options offered by non 12-step alcohol rehab and drug rehabs include the following: